 - Received a high student satisfaction rate of 96.7% for counselling services – a rate higher than the global and Asian benchmarks.
 The results bear testimony to CPCE Student Affairs Office’s dedicated efforts in providing students with quality counselling and other support services.

 - In respect to information technology, CPCE’s results outperformed the global and Asian benchmarks remarkably for Internet access, learning technology, virtual learning and IT support.

 CPCE always places a strong emphasis on students’ whole-person development.
 The SB survey results prove that CPCE’s tireless efforts on the provision of quality teaching, campus facilities, IT infrastructure as well as student support services are paying off.

-The bar graph below shows some of the elements that CPCE has performed well above the local and global benchmarks in the SB Autumn 2016:
+The bar graph below shows some of the elements that CPCE has performed well above the Asia and global benchmarks in the SB Autumn 2017:

 1 SB Survey received around 85,220 responses from students of 35 universities/ institutions located in different countries, including 16 in Asia.

 2 Overall satisfaction rate refers to the percentage of respondents who indicated they were “satisfied” or “very satisfied” over the question, “Overall, how satisfied are you with all aspects of your experience at your university/ institution?”